UBCSailbot/arduino-interface/README.md

 If the NMEA option was set to true then this message will be sent in accordance with the NMEA protocol.

+#### .writeAndWaitForAcknowledgement(data, writeCallback, options)
+Write to the arduino and waits for the acknowledgment byte to be returned.
+Currently only has support for Binary Mode, so the data must be a Buffer.

+var options = {
+  attempts: 20, // Number of times to re-attempt sending.
+Default is 10.
+  priority: 'high', // 'high' or 'low'.
+Message re-attempts only occur if priority 'high'
+  timeout: 300 // Amount of time to wait for acknowledgment before resending.
+Default is 200 ms };

 ##### message
 The data to send to the Arduino.